C9Glax/tranga/README.md

 Wherever you are mounting `/usr/share/Tranga-API` you also need to mount that same path + `/imageCache` in the webserver container.

-### Usage
+### Docker-Website usage

 There is two ways to download Mangas:
 - Downloading everything and monitor for new Chapters
 - Selecting specific Volumes/Chapters

 On the website you add new tasks, by selecting the blue '+' field.
 Next select the connector/site you want to use, and enter a search term.
-After pressing 'Search', the results will be presented below - this might, depending on the result-size, take a while.
+After clicking 'Search' (or pressing Enter), the results will be presented below - this might, depending on the result-size, take a while because we are already preloading the cover-images.
-Next select the publication and a new popup will open with two options:
+Next select the publication (by selecting the cover) and a new popup will open with two options:
 - "Monitor" - Download all chapters and monitor for new ones
 - "Download Chapter" - Download specific chapters only

-When selecting `Monitor` you will be presented with a new window and the selection of the interval you want to check for new chapters.
+When selecting `Monitor` you will be presented with a new window and the selection of the interval you want to check for new chapters (Default: Every 3 hours).
-When selecting `Download Chapter` a list will open with all available chapters from which you can then select a range.
+When selecting `Download Chapter` a list will open with all available chapters - that have not yet been downloaded - from which you can then select a range (see below).

 The syntax for selecting chapters is as follows:
 - To download a single Chapter enter either the index number (the number at the very start of the line) or its absolute number like so: `c(h)(apter)[number]`, spaces are allowed.
 - To download a range of chapters enter either a range of index numbers (`3-6`) or chapters (`ch 12-23`).
 - For volumes the syntax is as follows: `v(ol)[number](-[number])`, again spaces allowed.

-Examples: `2-12`, `c1`, `ch 2`, `chapter 3`, `v 2`, `vol3-4`, `v2c4` (note: you can only specify a single chapter with this syntax).
+Examples: `2-12`, `c1`, `ch 2`, `chapter 3`, `v 2`, `vol3-4`, `v2c4` (note: you can only specify a single chapter with this last syntax).

 ### Prerequisites

+#### To Build
 [.NET-Core 7.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)
+#### To Run
+[.NET-Core 7.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) scroll down a bit, should be on the right the second item.

 <!-- ROADMAP -->
 ## Roadmap

 - [ ] Docker ARM support
-- [ ] ?
+- [ ] ❓

-See the [open issues](https://git.bernloehr.eu/glax/Tranga/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/C9Glax/tranga/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>